bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 Since $I=\sin \delta \leq 1$, which implies that $(1-I^2) \geq 0$ and therefore $V_R$ decreases when $I$ increases.

 It does so because the line is inductive, and thus consumes reactive power.
-The larger the current, the larger the reactive power consumed by the line, which pull the voltage down.
+The larger the current, the larger the reactive power consumed by the line, which pulls the voltage down.

 <b> Question:</b> Is that everything we need to know about nose curves?